-If you are already on these networking sites then you should take the time to customise your profile so that prospective employers get a good impression of you.
-Whether you are looking for a recruitment or marketing career social media will be an asset to your job search.
+If you are already on these networking sites then you should take the time to customize your profile so that prospective employers get a good impression of you.
+Whether you are looking for recruitment or marketing career social media will be an asset to your job search.

 Use Your Facebook profile to your advantage